-In preparing the financial statements, the Board of Directors have considered the operations of the Company as a going concern notwithstanding that the Company incurred a net loss of US\$3,631,000 (2021: US\$8,356,000), and the Company has net cash used in operating activities of US\$851,000 (2021: US\$873,000) for the financial year ended 31 March 2022, and as at that date, the Company is in net current liabilities position of US\$37,000 (2021: US\$90.000).
-The Company is also in net liabilities position of US\$74,760,000 (2021: US\$71,129,000).
+In preparing the financial statements, the Board of Directors has considered the operations of the Company as a going concern notwithstanding that the Company incurred a net loss of US\$13,940,000 (2021: US\$23,368,000) for the financial year ended 31 March 2022.

-In addition, the intermediate holding corporation Aban Holdings Pte.
+In addition, the penultimate holding corporation, Aban Holdings Pte.
 Ltd. ("AHPL") and its subsidiary corporations ("AHPL Group") had defaulted on payment of their borrowings which have fallen due and have breached the covenants of their borrowings which give the lenders the right to demand the related borrowings be due and payable immediately.
 The lenders had issued recall notices to AHPL Group.
 Management had reclassified the borrowings of AHPL Group, with original repayment terms beyond 12 months from the balance sheet date as current liabilities.